-At the closing of the Mergers (as described in "Certain Relationships and Related Transactions" below), the Company adopted the following corporate governance features.
+The Company adopted and maintains the following corporate governance features.
 The Board and management believe that having these additional stockholder-focused corporate governance elements has the opportunity to enhance the Company's business and value to stockholders.

-1. Majority Independent Directors with Extensive Real Estate and Board Governance Experience; Non-Executive Chairman.
+- 1. Majority Independent Directors with Extensive Real Estate and Board Governance Experience.
 Our Board includes seven directors, four of which are independent, who are each highly respected and recognized leaders in commercial real estate and related industries.
-All of our NYSE-required Board committees consist solely of independent directors.
-In addition, the Chairman of the Company's Board is not an executive or employee of the Company or our Manager.

-2. No Classified Board.
-All of the Company's directors stand for election annually.

-3. Majority Voting Standard for Election of Directors.
+All of our NYSE-required Board committees consist solely of independent directors. - 2.
+Lead Independent Director.
+The Company's Board maintains a Lead Independent Director, to promote the independence of the Board, oversight of management and to facilitate open discussion and communication among the independent directors and management. - 3.
+No Classified Board.
+All of the Company's directors stand for election annually. - 3.
+Majority Voting Standard for Election of Directors.
 In uncontested elections, our Board will be elected by majority vote, with incumbent directors who are not re-elected being required to submit a resignation.
-A plurality voting standard will apply to contested elections.

-4. Anti-Hedging Policy.
+A plurality voting standard will apply to contested elections. - 4.
+Anti-Hedging and Anti-Pledging Policy.
 The Company adopted a robust policy on inside information and insider trading, to which all "covered persons" (as defined therein), including all directors and executive officers of the Company, are subject.
-In part, this policy strictly prohibits, at all times, the trading in call or put options involving the Company's securities and other derivative securities; engaging in short sales of the Company's securities; holding the Company's securities in a margin account; and, except in limited circumstances, pledging the Company's stock to secure margin or other loans.

-5. Board Leadership.
-The roles of Chairman and Chief Executive Officer are separate.
-The Chairman of the Company's Board is not an executive or employee of the Company or the Company's Manager.

-- 6. Independent Director Meetings.
+In part, this policy strictly prohibits, at all times, the trading in call or put options involving the Company's securities and other derivative securities; engaging in short sales of the Company's securities; holding the Company's securities in a margin account; all other hedging or monetization transactions related to the Company's securities; and, except in limited circumstances, pledging the Company's stock to secure margin or other loans. - 5.
+Board Leadership.
+The roles of Chairman and Chief Executive Officer are separate. - 6.
+Independent Director Meetings.
 Independent Directors meet regularly in executive session (separate from management). - 7.
 Outside Advisor Guidance.
 The Board and each committee have express authority to retain outside advisors. - 8.
 Compensation Review.
 Independent directors conduct an annual review of the CEO, Manager and Company performance.